 - 202 Navan / Sarsfield / Cumberland

 - 205 Manotick / North Gower / Kars

-Special events service is provided to Scotiabank Place for all major events, including NHL hockey games and concerts.
-The Scotiabank service — known as the Connexion 400 Service — is provided by routes numbered 400 to 406, and operates from major Transitway stations and park & ride lots.
+Special events service is provided to the Canadian Tire Centre for all major events, including NHL hockey games and concerts.
+The Canadian Tire Centre service — known as the Connexion 400 Service — is provided by routes numbered 400 to 406, and operates from major Transitway stations and park & ride lots.

 Chartered service is also provided to other special events, such as the Winterlude Snobus.

 Many communities outside the City of Ottawa have bus service that is not provided by OC Transpo, but is organized under a series of routes numbered in the 500's.
 Many of these services offer transfer agreements with OC Transpo services.
 Fares and schedules are set by the Rural Partner Company.

 Register for Alerts!